DrBeef/RTCWQuest/README.md

 Knife
 -----

-There is no fire button, stab or swing to use it like a knife
+There is no fire button, simply stab with it or swing it to use it like a knife.

 Grenades / Pineapples / Dynamite